fasiha/kanda.cafe/all-about-particles.md

 	3. Indicates materials used: "of come from, with"
 	4. Indicates the greatest (largest, smallest, least, oldest, newest, etc. end parentheses
 	5. Indicates amount and scope: “within the space (time) of,  in, for”
-	6. Indicates the mood or condition of the agent of an action (not to be confused with the subject)
+	6. Indicates the mode or condition of the agent of an action (not to be confused with the subject)
 	7. Indicates time or age: "when, at the age of"
 	8. Indicates the reason for something: "because of"
 13. に